Artic-Desert/artic-desert/README.md

 ### By Alex Price-Richards, Andrés Rodriguez, Seabstian Fernandez and Xavier Fabregat

+This porject is the love child between git kraken and slack, built by developers for developers.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).